-Be a Great Host/Guest
+Be a Great Host or Guest

-– Offer something to drink to your guests
+– Offer something to drink to your guests.

 – Clean up before you leave.
-Do not leave the host to clean your mess
+Do not leave the host to clean your mess.

-– Always wait for everyone to be served, and until the host begins, to start eating
+– Always wait for everyone to be served, and until the host begins, to start eating.

-– When there is one of something left, offer it to others before taking it for yourself
+– When there is one of something left, offer it to others before taking it for yourself.

 – Silverware should never touch the tablecloth after being used.
 You may place them on the edge of your plate.
-When finished, diagonal across your plate
+When finished, diagonal across your plate.

-– Sit until you are excused
+– Sit until you are excused.

 Appearance For Raising A Lady

 Putting effort into your appearance tells the person you are meeting that they are important to you and shows respect.
 When first meeting, all we have to judge someone on is their appearance.
 Make sure you’re off to a good start right from the beginning.

 It’s not easy to teach our little girls how to be little ladies when the world models something very different.
 But, as a mother, your influence is profound and relentless.
 Your girl looks up to you and longs to fill your shoes.
 So be the role model she so deserves.
-I would love to hear from you!
-Comment below and let me know what you have done that works….
+I would love to hear how you’re raising your little ladies!